ToolJet/ToolJet/docs/docs/intro.md

 # Introduction

 ToolJet is an **open-source low-code framework** to build and deploy internal tools quickly without much effort from the engineering teams.
-You can connect to your data sources such as databases ( like PostgreSQL, Redis, etc ), API endpoints ( ToolJet supports importing OpenAPI spec & OAuth2 authorization) and external services ( like Stripe, Google Sheets ) and use our pre-built UI widgets to build internal tools.
+You can connect to your data sources such as databases ( like PostgreSQL, Redis, etc ), API endpoints ( ToolJet supports importing OpenAPI spec & OAuth2 authorization) and external services ( like Stripe, Google Sheets ) and use pre-built UI widgets to build internal tools.

 ![Docs Version Dropdown](/img/intro.gif)